White9shadow/God-Speed-Mode/README.md

-# God-Speed-Mode
+# God-Speed-Mode🚀

 ## Download 📲
-You can download GSMxNOROR from the following:
+You can download GODSPEED MODE LATEST from the following:

 • [GS TO PLING](https://shorturl.at/HIW59)